Analysis of Houston School Choice Lottery for 2021-2022

 Wharton, Oak Forest, and Garden Oaks are likely to also exit the magnet lottery program in the near future; neither Oak Forest nor Garden Oaks offered seats for the last two years.
 These schools are also located in increasingly gentrifying neighborhoods.

-There are two exceptions to this trend.
+There are three primary exceptions to this trend.
 River Oaks Elementary consistently has space available for magnet students as the demographics of its uber-wealthy neighborhood are relatively stable.
 Also, the Mandarin and Arabic dual language schools do not have a neighborhood population but do naturally require students to learn or already be proficient in Mandarin or Arabic.

 Top Houston ISD (HISD) Magnet Middle Schools for 2021-2022